-The Citipointe iPad initiative will complete the implementation of an integrated online College platform for delivering quality education.
+The Citipointe iPad Programme will complete the implementation of an integrated online College platform for delivering quality education.
 Together with Synergetic (our student management system) and Blackboard (content and learning management system) this will give our students anytime, anyplace, portable, personalised, independent learning.

 – Pastor Ron Woolley – Headmaster